tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

 ## Fine Tune SSMS Options

 SQL Server Management Studios has a lot of options to play with.
-One option that I have disabled is the “Use [database]” statement that you get whenever you script out a table.
+One option that I have disabled is the "Use [database]" statement that you get whenever you script out a table.
 To change this I went to Tools – Options.
-Then went to SQL Server Object Explorer – Scripting, and changed “Script USE [database]” to false.
+Then went to SQL Server Object Explorer – Scripting, and changed "Script USE [database]" to false.

 ![getting to the options][11]